-"It was Mayra's dedication and generosity that got the ball rolling,"

-for a tour of the GoGo Pediatric Institute facility last fall.
+"It was Mayra's dedication and generosity that got the ball rolling," said Wasiura, who joined USW leaders rnational President David McCall for a tour of the GoGo Pediatric Institute facility last fall.
 "We hope that the USW's partnership with the foundation continues for many years to come."